-Despite being a heavily programed space, pavilion will be open for casual gatherings or pick-up play on a regular basis, with the City of Raleigh managing the scheduling, setup and breakdown for any reserved events.
-The pavilion can be used either as one large event space or can be subdivided into 4 smaller spaces, and will have a continuous surface that allows for the non-sport related events such as yoga or larger social gatherings.
-Covered under a large cohesive shade structure, the pavilion will be 120 feet by 240 feet and will be lit for evening activities.
-Constructed in the same "visual theme" as the picnic shelters, the pavilion will also have large 'ceiling' fans to provide air movement for comfort on warmer days when the air is still.
+Despite being a heavily programed space, these courts will be open for casual pick-up play on a regular basis, with the City of Raleigh managing the scheduling, setup and breakdown for any reserved sport events.
+While subdivided into 4 courts, the courts will have a continuous surface that allow for non-sport related events such as yoga or larger social gatherings.
+Covered under a large cohesive shade structure, each of the four courts will be 60 feet by 120 feet and will be fenced and be lit for evening play.
+Constructed in the same "visual theme" as the picnic shelters, the cover will also have large 'ceiling' fans to provide air movement for comfort on warmer days when the air is still.
+The power to the lights and fan will be supplemented by solar cells mounted to roof of the shelter.